 A tradition sprung up that if two people walked under it they had to kiss.
-The Raccoon spent one afternoon in the early 2000s doing some social studies; the trend was that more women than men would go out of their way to walk through it, though this seems to have evened up in recent years.
+The Raccoon spent one afternoon in the early 2000s doing some social studies; the trend was that more people wearing pants would go through it than people wearing non-pants, though this seems to have evened up in recent years.

 There have been at least two weddings take place at The Arch over the years that we are aware of, and at least one more marriage proposal.

 Thankyou very much to whoever The Archkeeper is.
-We did spy him one year taking The Arch out of the boot of his nondescript 80s white Japanese hatchback.
+We did spy them one year taking The Arch out of the boot of their nondescript 80s white Japanese hatchback.